A 'stop-loss' order is a conditional order to sell a security once it reaches a certain price. It operates as such:

 What are the different 'price type' options?

-There are two different 'price type' options available for stop-loss orders - 'Market then Limit' and 'Limit'
+There are two different 'price type' options available for stop-loss orders, which are also offered for non-conditional orders - 'market then limit' and 'limit'.
+You can also view further information on these price types by clicking here.

 Market Then Limit